CraftAcademyLabs/ca_course/guides/react_checkout_guide/09_back_to_the_frontend.md

 }
 ```

-And Finally our implementation code.
+And finally our implementation code.

 First in our `addToOrder` function
 `this.setState({ message: { id: id, message: result.data.message }, orderDetails: result.data.order })`